meaj/Unity-Projects/SurviveTheNight/README.md

 **SurviveTheNight**

-* A survival shooter made in Unity with scripts written in C#
-* Made with free and open source assets
+A survival shooter made in Unity with scripts written in C#.
+Made with free and open source assets as a proof of concept as part of my University coursework.